Where to Find Sensory-Friendly and Accessible Outings

 With spring and fall sessions, children ages 5-18 can register to participate on the completely accessible baseball field, which is housed at the Art Van Sports Complex.

 This sports complex, used for a variety of tournaments, is also equipped with an accessible park adjacent to the field.
 The park is generally open for visitors to use whenever a game is underway.

 Check out the calendar to find out about upcoming games if you are interested in visiting the park!

 *Scholarships are available for families who need financial assistance.

 Frederik Meijer Gardens and Sculpture Park

 With 158 acres of beautiful scenery, Frederik Meijer Gardens and Sculpture Park is an extraordinary environment to enjoy nature and art in one place.

 While there are several areas and exhibits around the campus that allow for quiet reflection and enjoyment, in the Lena Meijer Children’s Garden, kids are encouraged to dive in and explore nature through the use of their senses.

 The entire campus, both indoors and outdoors, is accessible due to its barrier-free ramps and pathways, and tram tours.
 There is also a specific children’s tram tour that runs during the summer and early fall months.

-3 – Drop into an Open Studio at Artists Creating Together
+Drop In to an Open Studio at Artists Creating Together

 18775 North Shore Dr., Ferrysburg, MI 49409